-1) Satisfactory completion of a program of 90 graduate points beyond the baccalaureate degree,

-2) Successful performance on a departmental certification examination, and
+- 1) Satisfactory completion of a program of 90 graduate points beyond the baccalaureate degree, - 2) Successful performance on a departmental certification examination, and - 3) Preparation and defense of a dissertation.

 At least 54 points of work must be completed at Teachers College.
 A maximum of 36 graduate points may be accepted from other recognized graduate schools.
 Transfer credits are evaluated and allocated by the Registrar's Office for consideration by the Music Program.
 Final determinations are made by the program faculty.